CrossroadsCX/opendata/packages/north-carolina/campaign-finance/README.md

 # campaign-finance

 ## Infrastructure
 All infrastructure in this repository is built on Google Cloud Platform and is mostly utilizing its Pub/Sub Topics and Cloud Functions.
 The Pub/Sub topics serve as a message queue that the cloud functions are subscribed to to kick off events.
-The current implementation is described below.
+The current implementation is described in more details in [the Infrastructure Documentation](./docs/Infrastructure.md).

 <img src="./docs/nc_campaign_finance.png" style="width: 75%;" />